Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:white">15:00 UTC 07.02.2021</color>
 (Compatible with older versions)
-- Added 1, 2 an 3 car balance fluid buffers and modified 4 car ones slightly so that it is possible to transfer information about stored fluid through green wire.
+- Added 1, 2 and 3 car balance fluid buffers and modified 4 car ones slightly so that it is possible to transfer information about stored fluid through a green wire.
 All are based on Nilaus's design.
 - (fix) 7 car stacker book now has the right blueprints

 ###### <span style="color:white">18:00 UTC 07.02.2021</color>